 Do some procedures, such as cardiac catheterization or implant a pacemaker

-Refer you to a cardiac surgeon if you need heart surgery or another procedure
+Refer you to a cardiac surgeon or an interventional cardiologist if you need an invasive procedure

 Some cardiologists also teach in universities and do research.
 They may help to develop new treatments for heart problems.